Stefan Oakes

-Stefan Trevor Oakes (born 6 September 1978) is an English former professional footballer, who notably represented Leicester City in the Premier League during a career which began in 1998 and ended in 2013.
+Stefan Trevor Oakes (born 6 September 1978) is an English former professional footballer who played as a midfielder.
+He notably represented Leicester City in the Premier League during a career which began in 1998 and ended in 2013.

 Career

 Leicester City

-Oakes was born in Leicester, Leicestershire.
+Oakes was born in Leicester.
 A left-footed midfielder, he began his career at Leicester City.
-Given his debut as a substitute in a 2–4 defeat to Chelsea at Filbert Street at the age of 19, he represented Leicester in the 2000 League Cup final at Wembley Stadium.
+Given his debut as a substitute in a 4–2 defeat to Chelsea at Filbert Street at the age of 19, he represented Leicester in the 2000 League Cup final at Wembley Stadium.

 Oakes was released by manager Micky Adams on 4 March 2003.

 Walsall

-Following his release by Leicester, Oakes opted to join Colin Lee's Walsall.
+Following his release by Leicester, Oakes opted to join Walsall.

 Notts County

 He then moved to Notts County but, despite being a regular starter and fans' favourite at the club, he rejected the offer of a new contract in the summer of 2005 and moved to their League Two rivals, Wycombe Wanderers.